|

 I elaborate on this theory in relation to the

-or personal unconscious. (p.
-35) Finite consciousness is a term synonymous to the next entry, Individual Consciousness.
+Finite consciousness is a term synonymous to the next entry, Individual Consciousness.
 It connotes the unique, individuated mind-body entity, the specific character of a living human being.
 It is finite or limited, because this individuated structure (individual consciousness) is dependent on the whole mind-body entity and is restrained in its activity by the physical operations of the body, especially those of the brain.
-The interactions between consciousness and the body remain limited, because the body is a limited and relative entity. (cf. Infinite Consciousness) Individual Consciousness, Personal Consciousnesssee previous entry about Finite Consciousness.
-It is the unique structure of awareness and self-knowledge unique to every human being, and that embraces also the specific psychological disposition we call personality or charcacter. (cf. Collective Consciousness) Infinite Consciousness
+The interactions between consciousness and the body remain limited, because the body is a limited and relative entity. (cf. Infinite Consciousness)

 In Essay E017 I contrast finite and infinite consciousness (or Universal Mind):